 A supplementary map window in Global Mapper provides the means to view any data with a height or elevation value as a three-dimensional model.
 This window is opened using the 3D View button in the toolbar.
+This window can also be docked adjacent to the corresponding 2D map.
 Many of the same zooming and panning functions that are used in the 2D map view are also available in the 3D window.
 Additional tools allow the vertical exaggeration to be increased, the perspective to be changed to ground level, and water inundation to be simulated.
 The 3D window also includes a Save function that allows the current 3D view to be saved as an image.

-Working with LiDAR Data

-A rapidly emerging source of data in the GIS field, LiDAR (Light Detecting and Ranging) data provides the raw material for creating highly accurate terrain surfaces or other elevation-derived layers.
+Working with LiDAR Data A rapidly emerging source of data in the GIS field, LiDAR (Light Detecting and Ranging) data provides the raw material for creating highly accurate terrain surfaces or other elevation-derived layers.
 In its native format, LiDAR is a series of closely-spaced points, each of which contains precise coordinates, an elevation, a classification that denotes the type of feature that the point represents (ground, vegetation, building, etc.), and several additional attributes.
-Recent developments in Global Mapper have expanded support for both the standard LiDAR files (.las) as well as the compressed version of the format (.laz).
-An optional LiDAR Module is available that offers advanced LiDAR processing tools for more information, see page 19.
+Recent developments in Global Mapper have expanded support for both the standard LiDAR files (.las and .laz) as well as other point clound formats.
+An optional LiDAR Module is available that offers advanced LiDAR processing tools.
+For more information, see page 19.